maxwebsterkhan/counter/README.md

 # Counter

-This is a counter using react-redux to refactor into using hooks.
+This is a counter using react-redux to practice using redux and eventually refactor into using hooks.